 What exactly are the rules of the bike lane in Toronto?

 The rules of the Toronto bike lane are, let's face it, unclear.
-Judging from a recent helmet cam video circulated on YouTube, most cyclists don't know which vehicles are legally allowed to be stopped or parked in the bike lane.
+Most cyclists don't know which vehicles are legally allowed to be stopped or parked in the bike lane.
 Contrary to popular belief, even dedicated bike lanes aren't off-limits to all motorized vehicles.

 Coming straight from the City of Toronto bylaw, here are the rules of the Toronto bike lane.
 Note that the rules differ slightly for painted and separated bike lanes, like on Sherbourne and Wellesley.